msigwart/fakeload-app/README.md

-# VISP Load Simulation #
-This project aims at providing reliable load simulation and monitoring for the visp project.
+# FakeLoad App
+A small client-server application to perform system load simulations using the [FakeLoad library](https://github.com/msigwart/fakeload).

+Server and client communicate over RabbitMQ.
+Server listens to simulation request and performs system load simulations, the client can send simulation requests to the server.